cantel/Read-Only-Jekyll-Theme/_posts/2017-09-20-bicicleta-em-portugal.markdown

 Gliding down the other side towards the coast was glorious though!

 <img src="{{ site.baseurl }}/images/portugal/arrabida.jpg" height="30%" width="30%">
-^Parque Natural da Arrábida.
-Gliding down to the coast was a thrill.
+<em> Parque Natural da Arrábida.
+Gliding down to the coast was a thrill.</em>
 <img src="{{ site.baseurl }}/images/portugal/arrabida_withbike.jpg" height="30%" width="30%">

 I stopped at a campsite on the coast there, Ecoparque Do Outão, thinking, wow, I was making good time.
 Turns out they only accept caravans these days.
 I instead got directions to the next nearest campsite.
 I worryingly glanced at the sun dipping closer to the horizon.